oelin/valkyrie/README.md

 [**Features**](#features) | [**Getting Started**](#getting-started) | [**Examples**](https://github.com/oelin/constrictor/tree/main/examples)

 Constrictor provides a lightweight implementation of validated types for Python.
 A validated type is an *immutable* type for which every instance satisfies a predicate $P(\cdot)$.
-Validated types help to make your code more debuggable

 ```python
 from dataclasses import dataclass